Strapping yourself in and then backing yourself in

 Strapping and injury prevention

 Taping is used to provide support to an affected area when an athlete returns to physical activity following a minor injury.
 Here, strapping is important for injury prevention as it limits excessive or unnatural movement of muscles, ligaments and bones.
-In some cases, strapping may function better than rigid bracing for injury prevention.
+In some cases, it may function even better than rigid bracing for injury prevention.

 Strapping and injury management